Headache and Migraine Treatments

 Conventional Treatments

-Your choice of headache medication will depend on several factors: the nature of your headache; the type and intensity of pain; your medical history and the other medications you take; and the results you have experienced with other remedies.
+Your choice of headache medication will depend on several factors: the nature of your headache; the type and intensity of pain; your medical history and the other medications you take; and the results you have had with other remedies.

 Analgesics